The Bristol PLUS Award rewards you for going above and beyond alongside your studies

 Third-year Music student Honey Wyatt achieved the Bristol PLUS Award after working in a café during the holidays, and also set up and ran her own podcast.

-‘Through working as front of house at a restaurant and café, I developed my communication, teamwork, and resiliency skills.
+‘Through working as front of house at a restaurant and café, I developed my communication, teamwork, and resilience.
 You need to be able to handle high pressure situations, such as if there is a rude or impatient customer or you have to manage several tasks at once (and we were understaffed, so this happened often).

 Along with that I learnt an element of independence, as I had to figure out how to deal with a situation if there is nobody there to ask for help.